By Laura Swanson

 The county-wide Housing Needs Analysis (HNA) is near completion, and the strategic planning portion of the Housing Commission’s work has begun.
 “Essentially, the HNA tells us what we need to meet housing demands now and in the future, and makes some recommendations for moving forward,” added Absher.
 “We still have to figure out how to meet these housing needs now, and into the future.
 And it’s not just one type of housing.
 Tillamook County’s needs are across the board – all types of housing are needed.”

-The five strategies the summit attendees discussed included Accessory Dwelling Unites (ADUs); freeze on issues of Short Term Rental Permits (county); Short Term Rental Nightly Lodging Fee; Construction Excise Tax program; and Property Tax Exemption Program.
+The five strategies the summit attendees discussed included Accessory Dwelling Units (ADUs); freeze on issuing of Short Term Rental Permits (county); Short Term Rental Nightly Lodging Fee; Construction Excise Tax program; and Property Tax Exemption Program.
 According to Absher and others that attended the summit, “The conversations were outstanding!
 We’ve been ‘talking’ about this for years, and this felt like moving past just talking about housing with concrete programs that can actually provide housing in the near future.”

 The Housing Commission in coordination with the Tillamook County Housing Coordinator, and Community Development will assist in the development of a plan that identifies strategies and solutions to help meet housing demands now and in the future.
 The summit was an opportunity to receive input from community leaders and elected officials when the strategic plan is in its early stages.
 Additional townhall meetings will be part of the plan process and, those public meetings will take place in various regions of the County.